Last Updated on October 5, 2021

 We’re often asked where businesses should focus their efforts when it comes to social media.
 It’s tempting to try and be everywhere and do everything but, particularly for small businesses and one person operations, that’s not practical and nor is it really the best marketing strategy.
 It’s better to focus on one or two networks and use them well than to ‘scattergun’ across numerous networks, not really getting the best out of any of them.
+That said, as the recent Facebook outage (which also took out Instagram, WhatsApp and Messenger) showed, it can be risky to put all your social media eggs in one basket, so it’s definitely worth considering a couple of options that are owned by different organisations so that if there’s a problem with one network, you’re still able to communicate with your customers via a different one.

 How do I decide which social network is best for my business?